 5 September 2023

-The Bill would give the Commonwealth Parliamentary Association (CPA) a formal legal status as a corporate entity in UK law and provide certain privileges and immunities for the CPA and its Secretary-General to support their international work.
-The aim is to make it easier for the CPA to operate across Commonwealth parliaments and carry out its activities.
+The bill would give the Commonwealth Parliamentary Association (CPA) a legal identity as a corporate body and provide its Secretary-General with certain privileges and immunities.
+This status aims to help the CPA operate across Commonwealth parliaments and carry out its international parliamentary work more effectively.

 Generated 21 February 2026